ccp5UK/dl-poly/documentation/source/UserManual/data_files/output_files.rst

   **record 3**
-  ``# info``      a30         information to follow string ``bins``        integer     number of bins for all PDFs ``cutoff``      real        cutoff in Å for bonds and RDFs or degrees for angular intramolecular interactions ``frames``      integer     number of sampled configurations ``types``       integer     number of unique types of these interactions **record 4**
+  ``# info``      a30         information to follow string ``bins``        integer     number of bins for all PDFs ``cutoff``      real        cutoff in Å (or DPD length units) for bonds and RDFs or degrees for angular intramolecular interactions
+  ``frames``      integer     number of sampled configurations ``types``       integer     number of unique types of these interactions **record 4**